sdevikar/ticktock-plexil-ticktock/README.md

 will have to use the PLEXIL executive that comes with standard PLEXIL distribution.
 The SampleDrive app in the examples folder has some interfacing with C++ code, but the "simulator" part of the code is still pure PLEXIL.
 (More on this below)
-In our case, for SSC, we have built the entire binary from scratch, by statically linking to PLEXIL standard library, and that is what I wanted to demonstrate.
+A standalone binary can be built by statically or dynamically linking to PLEXIL standard libraries, and that is what I wanted to demonstrate.

 ## Concept